Desert Vista High School: Social media firearm threat

 In 2018, The Phoenix Police Department announced that a social media threat had been made towards Desert Vista High School.
 The threat featured a picture of a rifle, which was later found to be copied and pasted from the website of a gun store.
 It was later determined that the threat had come from outside of the United States, nor was the account created by a Desert Vista student.
 The school continued to operate normally throughout the day, although some police officers were placed on campus.
 Desert Vista administrators respectfully asked parents to not visit the school to take their students out of class, as it could pose a further safety risk to students and faculty.

 Mexican border senior prank

 In 2019, the school once again found itself at the center of a racism controversy, after a tweet made by a Twitter account titled "Desert Vista Senior Prank" implied that graduating seniors will pretend the front gate to the high school is the border into Mexico, with "cops searching cars, window washers, and people selling tortillas."
 School district officials distanced themselves from the tweet, and said the prank will not take place.
 In addition, a notice was sent to parents that called the tweets "insensitive and thoughtless and absolutely unacceptable."

+Teacher arrested for online threats

+In 2024, a newly hired teacher was arrested by Tempe police after posting multiple online threats against Donald Trump, Jr. and Charlie Kirk, founder of right-wing nonprofit Turning Point USA, who were in Tempe for a political rally.
+The teacher had replied multiple times with threatening messages to an automated mass-messaging system asking for an RSVP to the Turning Point rally at a Tempe hotel, and was subsequently placed on administrative leave by TUHSD.
+The teacher allegedly admitted to sending the threatening messages, and is facing misdemeanor charges.
+The district released an official statement stating that it "does not tolerate or condone any form of threats or harassment made by employees or students."